johnmoxon/johnmoxon.github.io/_posts/2014-04-23-encoding-video-for-html5.md

 ## The Script

-Forked from @markupboy's [html5video.sh](https://gist.github.com/markupboy/816610) adapted to output a screencap from the input video after a specified number of seconds.
+The credit for this script goes squarely to @markupboy's [html5video.sh script](https://gist.github.com/markupboy/816610) which I've forked and adapted to output a screencap from the input video after a specified number of seconds.

 {% gist johnmoxon/a798474f5d44e505bc71 %}